 Notes

-1 This is a compilation of the Energy Operators (Electricity Retail Corporation) (Charges) By-laws 2006 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 27 April 2012 of the Energy Operators (Electricity Retail Corporation) (Charges) By-laws 2006 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table